fission/fission/Documentation/docs-site/content/install.md

 ### Cluster preliminaries

+If you don't have a Kubernetes cluster, [here's a quick guide to set one up](../kubernetessetup).

 Let's ensure you have the Kubernetes CLI and Helm installed and ready.
-If you already have these tools, [skip to the next section](#install-fission).
+If you already have helm, [skip ahead to the fission install](#install-fission).

 #### Kubernetes CLI